2022 Summer Program Participant Covid-19 Policies, last updated June 22, 2022

-Carnation Farms is bringing back our Rooted and Summer Camp programs.
+Carnation Farms is bringing back our Summer Camp programs.
 To ensure the health and safety of participants, staff, and volunteers we have implemented the following Covid-19 safety protocols.
 Our protocols and procedures are based on the current information provided by the King County Department of Health, Washington State Department of Health and the CDC’s guidance.
-This policy will be updated as current information changes.
-Thank you for your understanding and continued support during this time.
+We will keep you updated on any changes.

 Drop off/ Daily Check in: